Zone Pulse

 Information Architecture

-A SaaS healthcare analytics dashboard for hospital administrators, and department heads to make data-driven decisions with real-time insights into patient flow, staff allocation, and compliance metrics.
+A SaaS-based healthcare analytics dashboard for hospital administrators, and department heads to make data-driven decisions with real-time insights into patient flow, staff allocation, and compliance metrics.
 This project addresses operational inefficiencies in hospitals caused by fragmented visibility, leading to delays and compliance risks.

 Role & Deliverables

-This case study delves into user research, information architecture, interaction design, and the integration of AI features.
+The deliverables delve into user research, information architecture, interaction design, and the integration of AI features.
 Collaborating closely with a product manager and developers, I synthesised clinical insights with technical feasibility, prioritising the accessibility and intuitiveness of complex healthcare data.
 Notable innovations included the development of predictive analytics to facilitate proactive management.

 Primary Goal

 How can we design Zone Pulse to enable Swedish healthcare leaders to foresee bottlenecks, improve bed allocation, and minimize patient waiting times?
+That became the brief: make the hospital’s moving pieces visible in one place and use predictions to buy teams time.

 The pivotal design decision in the process: predictive analysis with recommendations